 This is embedded throughout our values and mission.

 However many agencies don't align with those values, crossing lines that if the industry was regulated probably would border on illegal activity.

-Illegal Link Placement - there has been cases of companies illegally spamming and hacking websites around the internet and inserting links into content without the owners knowledge.
+Illegal Link Placement - there have been cases of companies illegally spamming and hacking websites around the internet and inserting links into content without the owner's knowledge.